-- Near the location of a former village named after Potawatomi leader known as Five Medals.
+Near the location of a former village named after Potawatomi leader Wonongaseah, known as Five Medals.

-- Site features include Merchant’s Row, Voyageurs, Woodland Native village, and military encampment.
+Site features include Merchant’s Row, Voyageurs, Woodland Native village, military encampment, New France, etc.

 Prior to the event, information packages will be mailed to all registered participants that include release forms, event rules, site directions, event schedule, and other relevant details.